dtcenter/MET/docs/Users_Guide/data_io.rst

 2. If a variable is found, checking to make sure the variable has a standard name attribute and that that attribute is not empty.

 3. Checking to see if the standard name attribute is called either grid_latitude for latitude variables or grid_longitude for the longitude variable.

+The latitude and longitude variables must be one dimensional and with their size matching the corresponding dimension for latitude_longitude and rotated_latitude_longitude grids.

 .. list-table:: Valid strings for the "units" attribute.
   :widths: auto